syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if the number is outside of its constraints.
+&#35;NUM! - occurs if the number is outside of its constraints.

-#VALUE! - occurs if number is a non-numeric value.
+&#35;VALUE! - occurs if number is a non-numeric value.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img23.png)

+_SEC_

 ### SECH